openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 	}
 ~~~~

-If you try to do the same with a rectangle ( `ofRect(mouseX,mouseY, 30, 30);`) you will notice that the center of the rectangle it just don't fit with the mouse position.
+If you try to do the same with a rectangle ( `ofDrawRectangle(mouseX,mouseY, 30, 30);`) you will notice that the center of the rectangle it just don't fit with the mouse position.
 This is because by default, rectangles are draw from the top left corner.
 Fortunately we have options and can use `ofSetRectMode(OF_RECTMODE_CENTER);` to set the anchor point to the center of the shape.
 Probably every time you see something that starts with "OF_" and in all-caps it means that you are dealing with modes and pre-defined types.
 Feeling adventerous, explore using the auto-completion list of your IDE or options like  "Jump to definition".